Ghostrider-DbD-/GMS_RC/README.md

 GMS Public Release Candidate

 Purpose:
+GMS spawns missions either statically (same place each time) or dynamically.
-GMS spawns missions dynamically and is derived from blckeagls mission system that I maintained for many years.
+GMS is derived from blckeagl's mission system that I maintained for many years.
+GMS now comes with a 3DEN plugin that allows you to quickly and easily export your missions as .sqf files that you can add to GMS.

 Why switch to GMS?
 Over the years I added modules that were useful to me on our servers that made blckeagls complex for others.
+All of these modules have been moved to other addons that are also available on my github.
+GMS now uses a library of optimzed function to spawn mission assets and control asset behaviors.
+This is all handled by GMSCore.
+GMS organizes handles spawning of missions, mission completion, and configs for AI gear and behavior such as Skill but uses GMSCore to actually manipulate AI.
-GMS is a stripped down rebuild of GMS.
-Every script has been improved for faster execution.
+Somes scripts from blackeagls were retained in some form but every script has been improved for faster execution.
+All but a few scripts are now compiled in CfgFunctions which should speed execution slightly.
 Only scripts needed for dynaically spawning missions remain.
-As far as I know, the many bugs that plagued blckeagls were sorted and GMS is a stable and hardy mission system.

 Dependencies:
 GMS requires that you load GMSCore on server startup.